Dre Campbell Farm

 Rosemary repels pests such as fruit flies, cabbage moths, lizards, mosquitoes, and carrot flies.
 It can also be used to make a natural repellent spray.

-Next, strain into a container containing equal parts cool water.
+Next, strain it into a container containing equal parts cool water.
 Finally, store the mixture in a spray bottle in the fridge and use it as needed.

 Purchase rosemary seeds online.